manuelbomi/Enterprise-Architecture-Modelling-with-Sparx---Conceptual-Model-Designs-with-Mind-Maps/README.md

 ##### Enterprise Architecture Modeling with Sparx - An Example
-Here, an example is shown regarding how to use mind maps to model the
+Here, an example is shown regarding how to use mind maps to record the details of the conceptual stage of the enterprise architecture modeling.
+A trial version of the Sparx Enterprise Architecture software is used to show how mind maps can be designed to record the conceptual stage of the enterprise architecture modeling.

+####### After installing the Sparx Enterprise Architecture Modeling sofware, go to design and then select 'Model Builder' under the 'Create' category (Fig. 1 & Fig. 2 below)....

 ![Image](https://github.com/user-attachments/assets/07eb1adc-54b7-42c8-bf5b-c35b760ed644)

 ![Image](https://github.com/user-attachments/assets/93ae8988-ab85-46af-bfe2-c53c220e106e)

+####### Select the basic Mind Map category (Fig. 3 below)

 ![Image](https://github.com/user-attachments/assets/9115dff7-a197-4049-8534-8beddcc35336)